 Smartphone, Tablet and Wireless Modem Data Plans may be used for: a) intranet access (including access to corporate intranets, e-mail and individual software applications), b) e-mail access and c) Internet browsing.
 Plans cannot be used for any other purpose including, but not limited to: a) continuous file transfers, b) telemetry applications, c) automatic data feeds, d) Web camera posts or broadcasts, e) automated functions, f) machine-to-machine applications or peer-to-peer file sharing, g) redirecting television signals for viewing on personal computers, or (h) as a substitute for private lines, frame relay or other dedicated connections.
 U.S. Cellular reserves the right to limit throughput and to suspend/terminate service, without notice, if using the plan in a prohibited manner or if usage adversely impacts or potentially impacts our network or service levels.
-Using more than 5 GB/month is presumed to be using the service in a manner prohibited above.
 No more than 200 MB of your data usage in any month may be used in U.S. Cellular's non-licensed markets High Speed, Nationwide Network coverage not available on certain devices or in certain areas.

 Data Charges: All easyedgeSM sales are final.
 "Application charges" include the non-recurring and/or monthly subscription fees incurred when you purchase data applications from us or third parties for which we bill.
 "Data network usage charges" are the charges for transferring data (i.e., downloading applications, accessing the Internet, etc.) rendered in units of kilobytes or megabytes.
 Each partial kilobyte of data transferred will be rounded up and billed as a full kilobyte.
 You will be billed data network usage charges even if you do not purchase anything during the data session (application, ringtone, game, etc.) For example, browsing the web or download shop, sampling ringtones or previewing a free trial of a game constitutes data network usage for which you will be billed according to your applicable data plan.